christianrickert/vim-firefly/README.md

 >call plug#end()
 >```

->[!CAUTION]
->I will update Firefly as I see fit.
-If that's unacceptable for you, don't update or create your own fork.
+_I hope you enjoy Firefly as much as I do!_

-The color scheme files were generated with [vim-colortemplate](https://github.com/lifepillar/vim-colortemplate).
+[^1]: The color scheme files were generated with [vim-colortemplate](https://github.com/lifepillar/vim-colortemplate).